mseeley/finch/docs/Workspace Guide.md

 yarn add @finch/{other-workspace}@#.#.#
 ```

-> _Remember, always include the dependency's version when adding a dependency to a local workspace._
+> :bird: Remember, always include the dependency's version when adding a dependency to a local workspace.

 Add a published dependency to a package workspace: